Why is it so difficult to talk about mental illness and faith?

 Many individuals in the church were unfamiliar with mental disorders or how they could be a part of my healing journey.
 They did, however, show a willingness to learn.

-Listening without judging, avoiding and recovering from conversation stoppers, and affirming a person’s worth are three keys to a great conversation about mental illness.
+Listening without judging, avoiding and recovering from conversation stoppers, and affirming a person’s worth are keys to a great conversation about mental illness.
 They were instrumental in my healing process.

 Before we dive into these three keys, there are a few things we need to understand about mental illness.